 In case you haven’t heard, Eve Online is now free-to-play, which means there’s never been a better time to try out the behemoth MMO.
-But getting to grips with Eve Online is no mean feat thanks to thirteen years of updates and development that have ensured it’s the most complex, deep and, in certain areas, obtuse MMO out there.
+But getting to grips with Eve Online is no mean feat thanks to thirteen years of updates and development that have ensured it’s the most complex, deep and, in certain areas, obtuse single-player MMO out there.
 If you’re willing to put in the hard work however, you’ll find there’s a lot to love about Eve Online, like gargantuan space battles with thousands upon thousands of participants.
 Failing that, you can always make a peaceful existence as a miner.
 There’s something for everyone, which is fitting for a game that’s practically as big as space itself.

 For more adventures in the great unknown, check out the best space games on PC.